NU-RDS/rds25-project/Electrical_Documentation/README.md

 | 🟦 **Switching Domain**    | 40kHz gate driving and isolation switching logic       |
 | 🟩 **Logic & Communication** | SPI, CAN, and MCU interfacing for control & telemetry |

-The design is structured for **stackable, role-specific PCBs**, easing debugging, replacement, and scalability.
-The final layout aggregates all functional blocks into a clear topological arrangement, as shown below.

 <details>
   <summary>📷 Click to view Modular Control Goal Diagram</summary>